 Thankfully, things have evolved quite a bit in that area.
 Trying those actions now will put both you and your client in a position of liability.

 That’s why it pays to be as careful as possible when using software and design assets on a client’s project.
-The last thing you want is for a bit of carelessness to put a strain on your relationship and your wallet.
+The last thing you want is for a bit of carelessness to put a strain on your relationship – not to mention your wallet.
 Make sure that you’re using those items in a way that is consistent with its licensing and that it was obtained through legitimate means.

 Every one of us makes mistakes.
-But an honest screw-up is much more forgivable than knowingly putting someone else in harm’s way.
+But an honest blunder is much more forgivable than knowingly putting someone else in harm’s way.

 Moves Forward After a Bad Experience

-In my own experience, I’ve been insulted, threatened and even a bit bewildered.
-These situations aren’t easy to deal with.
-They can negatively impact you both personally and professionally.
+Through the years, I’ve been insulted, threatened and even a bit bewildered.
+These situations aren’t easy to deal with, and they can negatively impact you both personally and professionally.

 The temptation is often there to exact some sort of revenge.
 That could come in the form of leaving an anonymous negative review or some other silliness meant to annoy an ex-client.